yeslogic/prince-docs/docs/prince-output.md

 #### Bookmark levels

 PDF bookmarks have numeric levels that place them in a bookmark hierarchy.
 For example, a bookmark at level 2 can contain nested bookmarks at level 3, or any higher level.
-The level of a bookmark is controlled using the [`prince-bookmark-level`](css-props.md#prop-prince-bookmark-level) property, shown here being applied to the XHTML heading elements:
+The level of a bookmark is controlled using the [`-prince-bookmark-level`](css-props.md#prop-prince-bookmark-level) property, shown here being applied to the XHTML heading elements:

 ```
-    h1 { prince-bookmark-level: 1 }
+    h1 { -prince-bookmark-level: 1 }
-    h2 { prince-bookmark-level: 2 }
+    h2 { -prince-bookmark-level: 2 }
-    h3 { prince-bookmark-level: 3 }
+    h3 { -prince-bookmark-level: 3 }
-    h4 { prince-bookmark-level: 4 }
+    h4 { -prince-bookmark-level: 4 }
-    h5 { prince-bookmark-level: 5 }
+    h5 { -prince-bookmark-level: 5 }
-    h6 { prince-bookmark-level: 6 }
+    h6 { -prince-bookmark-level: 6 }
 ```
 The default value for this property is `none`, which inhibits the creation of a bookmark for the element.

-It is possible to control the state of the bookmark, i.e. whether the bookmark is in an `open` or `closed` state, with the [`prince-bookmark-state`](css-props.md#prop-prince-bookmark-state) property.
+It is possible to control the state of the bookmark, i.e. whether the bookmark is in an `open` or `closed` state, with the [`-prince-bookmark-state`](css-props.md#prop-prince-bookmark-state) property.
 In this way you can close each chapter and hide the subsections for documents that are very long, or you can choose to have a deep bookmark tree.

 #### Bookmark labels

 PDF bookmarks have textual labels that by default are copied from the text content of the element that generated the bookmark.
-The text of this label may be controlled using the [`prince-bookmark-label`](css-props.md#prop-prince-bookmark-label) property, shown here being applied to a chapter element that has a title attribute:
+The text of this label may be controlled using the [`-prince-bookmark-label`](css-props.md#prop-prince-bookmark-label) property, shown here being applied to a chapter element that has a title attribute:

 CSS

 ```
     chapter {
-        prince-bookmark-level: 1;
+        -prince-bookmark-level: 1;
-        prince-bookmark-label: attr(title)
+        -prince-bookmark-label: attr(title)
     }
 ```
 This property can take any content value, including literal text strings and counters.
 See [Generated Content Functions](gen-content.md#generated-content-functions).

 #### Bookmark targets

 PDF bookmarks are links that display a particular part of the document when activated.
 By default, a bookmark will link to the element that generated the bookmark, which is sensible behavior for bookmarks generated from headings or chapter elements.
-It is also possible to change the target of a bookmark using the [`prince-bookmark-target`](css-props.md#prop-prince-bookmark-target) property, which takes a URL directly or an attribute containing a URL:
+It is also possible to change the target of a bookmark using the [`-prince-bookmark-target`](css-props.md#prop-prince-bookmark-target) property, which takes a URL directly or an attribute containing a URL:

 CSS

 ```
-    bookmark { prince-bookmark-target: url(#intro) }
+    bookmark { -prince-bookmark-target: url(#intro) }
-    bookmark { prince-bookmark-target: attr(href) }
+    bookmark { -prince-bookmark-target: attr(href) }
 ```
 The default value for this property is `self`, referring to the element that generated the bookmark.